-- 1. Ensure that the parent(s) has all of the necessary and relevant information to access services identified in the IFSP; - Determine with the parent's agreement, the specific nature of assistance the Service Coordinator shall provide to support parent(s) in gaining access to services identified in the IFSP: - 3.
-Determine with the parent's agreement, the specific services identified in the IFSP that the Service Coordinator shall access on behalf of the child/family; and - 4.
-Inform the family of advocacy services and groups that provide assistance to families in accessing or relating to BCW service providers, and provide information
+- 1. Ensure that the parent(s) has all of the necessary and relevant information to access services identified in the IFSP; - 2.
+Determine with the parent's agreement, the specific nature of assistance the Service Coordinator shall provide to support parent(s) in gaining access to services identified in the IFSP; - Determine with the parent's agreement, the specific services identified in the IFSP that the Service Coordinator shall access on behalf of the child/family; and - 4.
+Inform the family of advocacy services and groups that provide assistance to

-- on the formal complaint and fair hearing process to families who experience dissatisfaction with BCW service providers. - 5.
-If the IFSP is completed electronically, the Service Coordinator must have the parent sign the IFSP signature page and then provide the parent with a copy of the entire IFSP within 10 business days.
+- families in accessing or relating to BCW service providers and provide information on the complaint and fair hearing process to families who experience dissatisfaction with BCW service providers. - 5.
+The Service Coordinator must have the parent sign the IFSP signature page and then provide the parent with a copy of the entire IFSP within 10 business days.
 This is also true for periodic review and transition planning IFSP meetings.